locaal-ai/obs-urlsource/README.md

 If this free plugin has been valuable to you consider adding a ⭐ to this GH repo, rating it [on OBS](https://obsproject.com/forum/resources/url-api-source-fetch-live-data-and-display-it-on-screen.1756/), subscribing to [my YouTube channel](https://www.youtube.com/@royshilk) where I post updates, and supporting my work: https://github.com/sponsors/royshil

-### Usage Tutorial
+### Usage Tutorials
-Watch a short tutorial on how to use and setup the URL/API source on your OBS scene.
+Watch quick tutorials on how to use and setup the URL/API source on your OBS scene.
 <div align="center">
   <a href="https://youtu.be/E_UMNIfgR5w" target="_blank">
     <img width="27%" src="https://github-production-user-asset-6210df.s3.amazonaws.com/441170/258666347-327a632f-62f3-4365-af8e-6bb91f5a56ef.jpeg" />